GoContainer/ansible-role-glusterfs/README.md

 ## Author Information

-This role was created in 2015 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2015 by [Jeff Geerling](https://www.jeffgeerling.com/) and update in 2017 by [GoContainer](https://github.com/GoContainer/).